eljanmahammadli/gradipy/README.md

     # log the results on each epoch...
 ```

-In this example, we define a simple feedforward neural network, compile it, and train it on random data. gradipy will provide building blocks like `Linear` layers, `activation` functions, `loss` functions, and `optimizers` for creating and training neural networks.

 ## Installation
 You can install gradipy using `pip`.
 It is recommended to create a virtual environment before installing the library.